 Construction Classes, Courses and Training Information

-Building construction professionals may find education and training programs in construction at community colleges and technical schools.
+Classes and training programs in construction are widely available at community colleges and technical schools.
 These programs are generally geared towards construction project managers and supervisors and often culminate in an associate degree.
 Non-academic training programs are also available through technical schools and outreach programs where students may earn a certificate of completion.

 Tools and Techniques